CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 This workshop covers the steps required to install and use an **automatic speech recognition** system, to obtain a transcription for an un-transcribed audio file.

-We will use 'Elpis', a collection of small tools which will help us to prepare our language data in the format required to use a speech recognition tool called 'Kaldi'.
+We will use *Elpis*, a collection of small tools which will help us to prepare our language data in the format required to use a speech recognition tool called *Kaldi*.
 Elpis is a wrapper, or interface, to Kaldi.

 Please refer to the *Glossary* for more information about particular terms used in the workshop, and let us know if there are other terms which need to be explained.
 The link to the Glossary is in the Slack channel.